Brief History of the Club

 Hampton Rovers Amateur Football Club first started as an organised activity for the 1st Hampton Scout group in 1918.
 The Scout Group’s main theme was to promote football as a team game and encourage self-confidence, self-control and the desire of a player to improve his ability.
 This is similar to the current philosophy used by Hampton Rovers today.

-Initially in 1920, games were played socially against other Scout Groups, but as the incentive to play in a higher standard became apparent, another competition was sought.
-The club as we know it today was established in 1929.
+Initially in 1920, games were played socially against other Scout Groups.
+The club as we know it today was established in 1929 and as the incentive to play in a higher standard became apparent, another football competition was sought.

 1963 saw the club move from Ludstone Street to our present home on the corner of David Street and Bluff Road.
 In 2002 this ground was formally named “Boss James Reserve” in memory of the club’s founder.

 In 1979 the club started its youth policy by introducing Junior Grades.
 The aims were to provide an extensive link with the local community and a development scheme and feeder base for the senior sides.
-Since then 34 Junior premierships as well as 13 lightning premierships have resulted and the club’s future is assured.
+The club now fields 28 junior teams in the South Metro Junior Football League, with over 600 boys and girls.

 The club hosted the first VAFA Women’s match in 2017, under lights at Boss James Reserve, and in 2019, fielded seven female teams, including five junior girls, U18’s and senior women’s.

 Hampton Rovers has maintained an honest and hard-working approach to its administration and has a deeply etched tradition, not only with the VAFA and SMJFL, but with the community at large.
 The club also maintains a high profile with the local media.

 The club celebrated its 90th year in 2019, is in a healthy position and well placed for a successful next decade as it builds towards its centenary.